eurofound/static/covid19db/data/README.md

 * [More information on the Eurofound website](https://www.eurofound.europa.eu/data/covid-19-eu-policywatch)
 * [PowerBI dashboard of the data](https://www.eurofound.europa.eu/data/covid-19-eu-policywatch/database)

+When using these data, please cite as:
+Eurofound (2020), COVID-19 EU PolicyWatch, http://eurofound.link/covid19eupolicywatch

 ## Structure of the JSON file
 The JSON file consists of all cases in the database.
 A case has both single attributes (such as title, start date or category) and multiple attributes (such as actors, target groups or sectors).